dev-cafe/autocmake/README.md

     cmake/
     ├── bootstrap.py   # no need to edit
-    ├── cframe.cfg     # edit this file
+    ├── autocmake.cfg  # edit this file
     └── lib/
         ├── config.py  # no need to edit
         └── docopt.py  # no need to edit